haninnnnn/Parallel_Dijkstra/README.md

 ## 🛠 Features
 - Sequential baseline for correctness verification
 - OpenMP implementation for shared-memory parallelism
 - MPI implementation for distributed-memory parallelism
+- CUDA implementation for acclerated-memory parallelism
 - Performance benchmarking with CSV logs and plots
 - Jupyter Notebook for analysis and visualization